iarmagnat/evalDWM/readme.md

 ## issues

 - A single CSS and JS file is loaded in every page leaving a lot of what is loaded unused
+- No checking is made on the type of file that is uploaded or even on the data that goes in the foms besides existance leading to possible security flaws

+## Side Notes

+- I know the result is ugly...
+I did my best you know...
+- I did not have time for the U and D in the products CRUD...
+That's kind of a shame...
+Kinda kills the usability of the whole thing.
+- I wanted to include snek ( https://github.com/iarmagnat/snek.git ) as a 404 page but again, time ran by quickly...